Curved Representation Space of Vision Transformers: On the ostensible contradiction of high robustness and underconfidence

 An overconfident model will have higher confidence than accuracy, resulting in a negative sECE value.
 An underconfident model, in contrast, will show a positive value of sECE.

-We compare the calibration of CNNs, including ResNets \cite{he2016resnet}, DenseNets \cite{huang2017densenet}, MobileNets \cite{sandler2018mobilenetv2, howard2019mobilenetv3}, and Transformers, including ViT \cite{dosovitskiy2021vit} and Swin \cite{liu2021swin}, on the ImageNet validation set using ECE and sECE in Table~\ref{tab:calibration} and Fig.~\ref{fig:calibration}.
-CNNs show negative ECE values in Table~\ref{tab:calibration} and bar plots below the 45$^\circ$ line in Fig.~\ref{fig:calibration}, indicating overconfidence in prediction, which is consistent with the previous studies \cite{guo2017calibration}.
+We compare the calibration of CNNs, including ResNet50 \cite{he2016resnet} and MobileNetV2 \cite{sandler2018mobilenetv2, howard2019mobilenetv3}, and Transformers, including ViT-B/16 \cite{dosovitskiy2021vit} and Swin-T \cite{liu2021swin}, on the ImageNet validation set using ECE and sECE in Fig.~\ref{fig:calibration} (see Fig.~\ref{fig:calibration_2} in Appendix for the results of other models).
+CNNs show negative ECE values and bar plots below the 45$^\circ$ line, indicating overconfidence in prediction, which is consistent with the previous studies \cite{guo2017calibration}.
 On the other hand, Transformers are underconfident, showing positive sECE and bar plots over the 45$^\circ$ line.
 This comparison result is interesting: Transformers reportedly show higher classification accuracy than CNNs, but in fact with lower confidence.